 [Deu 24:1 KJV] When a man hath taken a wife, and married her, and it come to pass that she find no favour in his eyes, because he hath found some uncleanness in her: then let him write her a bill of divorcement, and give [it] in her hand, and send her out of his house.
 (Bold Mine)

 Deut.
 17 gave some guidance to a future King of Israel, but nowhere does it command Israel to make herself a king.
 Such an act clearly displeased God, so much so that when Israel asked for a king God said they had reject him from being their king in doing so (1 Sam 87).
 The law makes no one righteous.
-It was added because of transgressions (Gal 3:19).
+It was added because of transgressions (Gal 3:19) and to be a tutor until the time of the Messiah (Gal 3:24).
 The law helped to manage sin, but grace and truth came by Jesus Christ (John 1:17).
 Jesus elevated the law of God back up to its original place (love your enemies, don’t divorce your spouse, even lusting after another is adultery, etc. – the sermon on the mount.)
 We see that by Jesus’ response to the question of divorce, he places a extremely high value on the covenant of marriage.

 Jesus’ devotion to marriage seems to take the disciples back.
 Their startled response probably indicates that the teachers of the law at that time had made divorce seem like a privilege through their traditions and proof-texting.
 Divorce was now far too commonplace in the Jewish culture.